ayanasser44/expense-tracker/README.md

 ========================================
 What is your name? user

-Hello Aya!
+Hello User!
 Let's start tracking your expenses.

 Enter expense name (or 'done'): Coffee
 Enter amount in USD: $5